COVID-19 - Frequently Asked Questions

 - You will be required to take a test before leaving the airport.
 Following the arrival test, you will need to go to your reserved hotel to await test results.

-As of February 15, all students travelling from abroad by land to Canada are required to have testing a total of four times:
+As of May 4, all students travelling from abroad by land to Canada are required to have testing a total of three times:

 - 72 hours prior to your scheduled departure you will need a PCR test.